timvieira/blog/content/testing-gradients.md

    it.
 I'll rely on the other measure.

 2. Pearson correlation: Checks the *direction* of the gradient, but allows a scale and shift transformation.
-This measures don't have trouble with zeros, but allow scale and shift problems to pass by.
-Make sure you fix those errors! (e.g. In the CRF example, you might have forgotten to divide by
+This measure doesn't have trouble with zeros, but allows scale and shift problems to pass by. *Make sure you fix those errors!* (e.g. In the CRF example, you might have forgotten to divide by
    $Z(x)$, which not really a constant...
 I've made this exact mistake a few times.)